I Am More Than a Wolf Whistle

-I Am More than a Wolf Whistle: The Story of Carolyn Bryant Donham is a memoir by American author Carolyn Bryant Donham, the white woman who accused the African-American 14-year-old Emmett Till of offending her at her store in 1955, directly causing lynching.
-Written before 2008, the manuscript was originally planned for a 2036 posthumous release, but leaked by historian Timothy Tyson and released to the public in July 2022.
-The book received a decidedly negative response.
+I Am More than a Wolf Whistle: The Story of Carolyn Bryant Donham is a memoir by Carolyn Bryant Donham, the white woman who accused the African American 14-year-old Emmett Till of grabbing her hand and waist while making unwanted sexual advances towards her at her store in 1955, an incident which led to his lynching.
+Written before 2008, the manuscript was originally planned for a 2036 posthumous release but was leaked by historian Timothy Tyson and released to the public in July 2022.

 Background and release

-Emmitt Till, a 14-year old African-American resident of Chicago, visited relatives in Mississippi in 1955.
-He visited a grocery store called Bryant's Grocery, which was owned by Donham and her husband Roy Bryant, both of whom were white.
-Till offended Donham in some way, though accounts of the events differ.
-After hearing about the interaction, Donham's husband Roy and Roy's half-brother John William "J. W." Milam, with her assistance, kidnapped, tortured, and lynched Till.
+Emmett Till, a 14-year-old African American resident of Chicago, visited relatives in Mississippi in 1955.
+He visited a grocery store in Money, Mississippi called Bryant's Grocery, which was owned by Donham and her husband Roy Bryant, both of whom were White.
+Till allegedly interacted with Donham in some way, though accounts of the events differ.
+After hearing about the interaction, Donham's husband Roy and Roy's half-brother John William "J. W." Milam kidnapped, tortured, and lynched Till.

 The book was dictated by Donham to her daughter-in-law Marsha Bryant, who transcribed the recollections.
 The manuscript is also dedicated to Marsha.
 The public first learned of the book when historian Timothy Tyson interviewed Donham in 2008.
 Donham made an agreement with Tyson during the interview process that the book would not be released until 2036.
 She gave a copy of the book to Tyson, who in turn gave it to the Southern Historical Collection at the University of North Carolina, where it was held in their archives.
 Till's cousin and civil rights activist Deborah Watts called for the release of the manuscript in 2021 in an op-ed for USA Today, hoping its release would lead to Donham's indictment.

 In July 2022, an unserved arrest warrant for Donham was found by the Emmett Till Legacy Foundation in a Mississippi County Courthouse basement.
 The discovery led to renewed calls for her arrest, which gained traction and coverage.
 Tyson released a copy of the manuscript to the FBI and subsequently to newspaper outlets, saying "The potential for an investigation was more important than the archival agreements, though those are important things.
 But this is probably the last chance for an indictment in this case."
 After the release of the manuscript, Tyson said he has not spoken to Donham since the interview in 2008.
 Donham was 88 years old at the time of the book's release.
 Journalist Stacey Patton from NewsOne, a division of Urban One, first broke the story of the manuscript, which quickly spread; PDFs were subsequently posted online.